BatGap Logo

 Rick: How do you define it?

 Tom: Exactly.
 That’s the problem with the word enlightenment, isn’t it?
 It means so many different things.
-I mean, I, you can’t… The way I talk about it is seeing that there is no doer.
-So that’s the essential way I talk about it.
-I think that’s the essential, as far as I can tell.
+The way I talk about it is seeing that there is no doer.
+So, that’s the essential way I talk about it.
 I think that’s the essential quality.
-But I don’t think that fully.
-You can’t really fully put it into words, I don’t think, because there are probably times I’m thinking back again.
-In my seeking, there are probably times when I thought I wasn’t the doer.
-But I was just kind of caught up in this concept of not being a doer.

-Rick: So it’s more conceptual.
+Rick: So, it was more conceptual.

 Tom: Yeah.

 Rick: Which researchers do.
-They’re doing brain imaging on long-term meditators and all that.
-And they say, “Wow, very different style of brain functioning”.
+They’re doing brain imaging on long-term meditators and all that, and they say, “Wow, very different style of brain functioning.”

 Rick: One can meditate for decades and not attain anything reminiscent of enlightenment.
 Is that what you’re saying?